astral-sh/uv/docs/pip/compatibility.md

 ## Installing a package from a specified directory

-UV does not reinstall already installed packages by default.
+uv does not reinstall already installed packages by default.

 Consequently, it will not behave like `pip install <folder>`, reinstalling every time.
-This is expected behavior, as UV anticipates that you might want to update to a newer version.
+This is expected behavior, as uv anticipates that you might want to update to a newer version.

 For packages under development, [editable installs](packages.md#editable-packages) are recommended.
 Alternatively, you can force a reinstall with the --reinstall flag or by setting the